behrica/opencpu-clj/README.md

 ## Usage

+The focus of this library will be to allow Clojure applications, mainly Incanter, to call arbitrary R functions and access data from R packages.

-For the current list of supported API methods see here: [doc/endpoints.md]
+For the current list of supported API methods see [here:] (doc/endpoints.md)

 ## License